Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 1. Accessory nerve (n. accessorius)

-chico-mastoid and trapezius muscles indicates
+mastomastoid and trapezius muscles indicate

 HANDYMAN

--increased stress resistance and accelerated recovery.
+-increasing stress resistance and accelerating recovery.

-When the vagus nerve is exposed to stress hormones such as cortisol and adrenaline, the motor neurons of its branches (Fig. 1) secrete the neurotransmitter acetylcholine (which was originally called "vagus substance", "vagustoff" from Latin nervus vagus - vagus nerve), and such hormone like oxytocin.
+When the vagus nerve is exposed to stress hormones such as cortisol and adrenaline, the motor neurons of its branches (Fig. 1) secrete the neurotransmitter acetylcholine (which was originally called “vagal substance”, “vagustoff” from the Latin nervus vagus - vagus nerve), and such hormone like oxytocin.
 Thus, it deactivates the sympathetic nervous system, helping to recover faster from stress.

 - Control of inflammation and immunity.